The Soulful Piano of Junior Mance

 The Soulful Piano of Junior Mance is an album by jazz pianist Junior Mance which was recorded in 1960 and released on the Jazzland label.

 Reception

 The AllMusic site awarded the album three stars.
+Leonard Feather noted in DownBeat that "Mance plays in a modern groove that combines several current trends, with a heavy accent on the blues."

 Track listing

 All compositions by Junior Mance except where noted.